How to Fix Drum seal worn on GE GTD33EASKWW (Electric)

 Can I replace the drum seal on the GE GTD33EASKWW myself?

-Yes, this is a DIY-friendly repair that requires basic tools like a putty knife and screwdrivers.
-Having a helper when reassembling the drum makes the job significantly easier.
+Absolutely, this is a DIY-friendly repair that requires basic tools such as a putty knife and screwdrivers.
+Having a second set of hands when reassembling the drum makes the job much easier.

 What drum seal part do I need for the GE GTD33EASKWW?

-You’ll need the front drum felt seal, commonly listed under GE part number WE9M30 or a compatible equivalent.
-Always verify the part number against your model’s wiring diagram or parts schematic before ordering.
+You’ll need the front drum felt seal, which is commonly listed under GE part number WE9M30 or a compatible equivalent.
+Always verify the part number against your model’s wiring diagram or parts schematic before placing an order.